rivayama/wp-mvc-theme/README.md

 ### Model

-Fundamental models for WordPress objects such as `post` are defined in `path/to/plugins/wp-mvc-theme/core/models/`.
+Fundamental models for WordPress objects like `post` are defined in `path/to/plugins/wp-mvc-theme/core/models/`.

 ### Unit test